-- (c) Distributions.
-If the Company at any time while this Warrant is outstanding declares or makes any distribution of its assets (or rights to acquire its assets) to holders of its Common Units, by way of return of capital or otherwise (including any distribution of cash, units, stock or other securities, property or options by way of a spin off, reclassification, corporate rearrangement, scheme of arrangement or other similar transaction, but excluding any Tax Distribution (as defined in the Operating Agreement)) (a "Distribution"), then, in each such case, upon the exercise of this Warrant, the Holder shall be entitled to participate in such Distribution to the same extent that the Holder would have participated therein if the Holder had held the number of Common Units acquirable upon full exercise of this Warrant (without regard to any limitations on exercise hereof) immediately before the date of such Distribution. - (d) Reclassification.
+(c) Distributions.
+If the Company at any time while this Warrant is outstanding declares or makes any distribution of its assets (or rights to acquire its assets) to holders of its Common Units, by way of return of capital or otherwise (including any distribution of cash, units, stock or other securities, property or options by way of a spin off, reclassification, corporate rearrangement, scheme of arrangement or other similar transaction, but excluding any Tax Distribution (as defined in the Operating Agreement)) (a "Distribution"), then, in each such case, upon the exercise of this Warrant, the Holder shall be entitled to participate in such Distribution to the same extent that the Holder would have participated therein if the Holder had held the number of Common Units acquirable upon full exercise of this Warrant (without regard to any limitations on exercise hereof) immediately before the date of such Distribution.

+(d) Reclassification.
 If any reclassification of the equity of the Company shall be effected at any time while this Warrant is outstanding in such a way that holders of Common Units shall be entitled to receive units, stock, securities or other assets or property, then, as a condition of such reclassification, lawful and adequate provisions shall be made so that the Holder hereof shall thereafter have the right to purchase and receive (in lieu of the Warrant Units immediately theretofore purchasable and receivable upon the exercise of the rights represented hereby) such units, stock, securities or other assets or property as may be issued or payable with respect to or in exchange for a number of then outstanding Common Units equal to the number of Common Units immediately theretofore purchasable and receivable upon the exercise of the rights represented hereby.
-In any such reclassification, appropriate provision shall be made with respect to the rights and interests of the Holder of this Warrant so that the provisions hereof (including, without limitation, provisions for adjustments of the Unit Purchase Price and of the number of Warrant Units purchasable and receivable upon the exercise of this Warrant) shall thereafter be applicable, as nearly as possible, in relation to any units, stock, securities or other assets or property thereafter deliverable upon the exercise hereof. - (e) Acquisition.
-In the event of any reorganization, consolidation or merger of the Company, transfer of all or substantially all of the assets of the Company or any sale of more than a majority of the then outstanding securities of the Company other than a mere reincorporation transaction (an "Acquisition"), then, as a condition of such Acquisition, lawful and adequate provisions shall be made so that the Holder hereof shall thereafter have the right to purchase and receive (in lieu of the Warrant Units immediately theretofore purchasable and receivable upon the exercise of the rights represented hereby), at the same aggregate exercise price, such units, stock, securities or other assets or property as may be issued or payable with respect to or in exchange for a number of outstanding Common Units equal to the number of Common Units immediately theretofore purchasable and receivable upon the exercise of the rights represented hereby.
-In the event of any Acquisition, appropriate provision shall be made with respect to the rights and interests of the Holder of this Warrant so that the provisions hereof (including, without limitation, provisions for adjustments of the Unit Purchase Price and of the number of Warrant Units purchasable and receivable upon the exercise of this Warrant) shall thereafter be applicable, as nearly as may be, in relation to any units, stock, securities or other assets or property thereafter deliverable upon the exercise hereof.
+In any such reclassification, appropriate provision shall be made with respect to the rights and interests of the Holder of this Warrant so that the provisions hereof (including, without limitation, provisions for adjustments of the Unit Purchase Price and of the number of Warrant Units purchasable and receivable upon the exercise of the San as possible, in relation to any units, stock, securities or other assets or property thereafter be applicable, as nearly as possible, in

+(e) Acquisition.
+In the event of any reorganization, consolidation or merger of the Company, transfer of all or substantially all of the assets of the Company or any sale of more than a majority of the then outstanding securities of the Company other than a mere reincorporation transaction (an "Acquisition"), then, as a condition of such Acquisition, lawful and adequate provisions shall be made so that the Holder hereof shall thereafter have the right to purchase and receive (in lieu of the Warrant Units immediately theretofore purchasable and receivable upon the exercise of the rights represented hereby), at the same aggregate exercise price, such units, stock, securities or other assets or property as may be issued or payable with respect to or in exchange for a number of outstanding Common Units equal to the number of Common Units immediately theretofore purchasable and receivable upon the exercise of the rights and interests of the Holder of this Warrant so that the provisions hereof (including, without limitation, provisions for adjustments of the Unit Purchase Price and of the number of Warrant Units purchasable and receivable upon the exercise of this Warrant) shall thereafter be applicable, as nearly as may be, in relation to any units, stock, securities or other assets or property thereafter deliverable upon the exercise hereof.